code-payments/code-vm-indexer/README.md

 **Important Note**: Only memory storage is currently supported.
 Compressed storage support will be added at a later date.

-## What is Code?
+## What is Flipcash?

-[Code](https://getcode.com) is a mobile wallet app leveraging self-custodial blockchain technology to provide an instant, global, and private payments experience.
+[Flipcash](https://flipcash.com) is a self-custodial mobile wallet app leveraging the Open Code Protocol to provide a seamless multi-currency payments experience.

 ## Quick Start